DamianRubio/bookpaths/README.md

 The project makes use of the [Open Library API](https://openlibrary.org/developers/api) that has some restrictions on number of requests.
 Consider that if some action is abused in a short span of time an error can be returned by the API.

-The project makes use of the Python library [Pillow](https://pillow.readthedocs.io/en/stable/) to deal with the book covers.
+The project makes use of the Python library [Requests](https://requests.readthedocs.io/en/master/) in order to consume the above mentioned API.
 This library has been included in the `requirements.txt` file.

 The project makes use of the jQuery plugin [Django Dynamic Formsets](https://github.com/elo80ka/django-dynamic-formset) to deal with the insertion of bookpaths.
 The source code of the plugin is included in the `static/bookpaths_app` folder of the app.